University at a Glance

 California State University, East Bay is a comprehensive four-year institution that enrolls more than 13,000 students and offers undergraduate and graduate programs in a wide range of disciplines.
 Cal State East Bay's spacious 342-acre Hayward campus, situated in the rolling hills above San Francisco Bay, offers students and visitors panoramic views of the bay and bridges, as well as the vibrant cities and open space that surround the campus.
 With its wide expanses of lawns, tree-lined walkways, fountains, and beds of native California plants, the campus is one of the most beautiful in the CSU system.
 The University is recognized as a "Best in the West" college and a Best Business School by the Princeton Review and as a "top-tier" masters-granting university by U.S. News & World Report in its "America's Best Colleges" guide.

 The University Union, a popular student gathering-place, includes food services, lounges, and meeting rooms.
 It also offers specialized services such as a credit union and an automatic teller machine.
-A major expansion of the University Union includes new retail food outlets, and space for growing student social and academic activities.
+A major renovation of the University Union includes new retail food outlets, and space for growing student social and academic activities.
+The Student Recreation and Wellness Center houses a gymnasium, an elevated running track, two fitness centers and two multi-purpose exercise studios, locker rooms, and associated support space to promote nutrition, health and wellness.

-Other campus facilities include a 500-seat theater with computerized lighting and sound equipment, a television studio, a bookstore, and a student health center and a 100,000 square foot student services and administration building.
-Pioneer Heights, the university's on-campus student apartment complex, offers housing for more than 1,200 residents, as well as a full service Dining Commons.
+Other campus facilities include a 500-seat theater, a television studio, a bookstore, a student health center and a 100,000 square foot student services and administration building.
+Pioneer Heights, the university's on-campus student apartment complex, offers housing for more than 1,300 residents, as well as a full service Dining Commons.

 Cal State East Bay's Concord Campus, in central Contra Costa County, offers upper division and graduate instruction.
 Blending the natural beauty of its foothill setting with attractive facilities, small classes, and a personalized approach to teaching and learning, the Concord Campus serves more than 1,500 students.
-Classes are conducted in 17 classrooms and seven teaching laboratories, including a 125-seat auditorium and a spacious Art Studio.
+Classes are conducted in 22 classrooms and six teaching laboratories, including a 125-seat auditorium and a spacious Art Studio.

 Further demonstrating the University's regional commitment, Cal State East Bay's Oakland Professional Development Center specializes in programs for working adults and offers professional development and certificate courses.